roe-ai/keboola-extractor/component_config/component_short_description.md

-Retrieve data from Roe AI database tables.
+Roe AI helps you to manage, process and query unstructured data.